Health Systems Management (HSMC)

 HSMC 404.
 Managing People and Organizations.
 3 Units.

 Examines the behavioral sciences relevant to the effective management of people and the effective design of human resources system, structure and policies.
 Topics include leadership, change management, motivation and pay systems, team dynamics, staffing, decision making, organizational communications, employee participation, performance appraisal, conflict management, negotiation, work design, organizational design, and organizations culture.
 A variety of methods, including experiential and interactive learning methods, are used to study these topics.
-Prereq: MSM Healthcare students only.
+Prereq: Master of Healthcare Management students only.

 HSMC 407.
 Managerial Marketing.
 3 Units.